 My primary research foci are the origin of the elements and the behavior of matter at extreme densities and low temperatures.
 I also investigate the structural evolution of nuclei, nuclear reactions for intermediate mass nuclides, and the development of nuclear instrumentation and analysis techniques.
 My primary research methods are low-energy nuclear physics experiments with stable and radioactive ion beams, coupled with astrophysics model calculations using open-source software.
+I briefly describe my work in general terms in this video.
 I am a member of the Institute of Nuclear and Particle Physics and am affiliated with the Joint Institute for Nuclear Astrophysics.

-I teach undergraduate and graduate courses in the Physics and Astronomy Department at Ohio University, as well as participate in science outreach camps as a lecturer.
+I teach undergraduate and graduate courses in the Physics and Astronomy Department at Ohio University, as well as participate in science outreach events as a lecturer.

 Though a subject of study for nearly 100 years, the origin of the elements remains an outstanding mystery.
 My group works to improve the situation by measuring nuclear reactions thought to play a role in element formation at the energies of relevance to astrophysical scenarios and assessing their impact in astrophysics model calculations.
-Our primary aims are to reduce and remove the substantial uncertainties unknown (α,n) reaction rates contribute to predictions for the production of the as-yet unaccounted-for elements of ~zinc-to-tin in the neutron-rich ν-driven winds of core-collapse supernovae.Go to research highlights
+Our primary aims are to reduce and remove the substantial uncertainties unknown (α,n) reaction rates contribute to predictions for the production of the as-yet unaccounted-for elements of ~zinc-to-tin in the neutron-rich ν-driven winds of core-collapse supernovae and to identify and constrain important reaction rates for nucleosynthesis in the core-collapse supernova post-bounce shock.
+I briefly describe our reserch in general terms in this video.Go to research highlights